 Advanced AI Creating New Avenues of Healthcare Efficiencies

-With deep learning, we can now scale business practices with automated processes.
+With deep learning, we can now scale business practices with automated processes including the revenue cycle.
 As the Medium article describes the advanced intelligence of AI, "deep learning was inspired by the structure and function of the brain, namely the interconnecting of many neurons.
 Neural Networks are algorithms that mimic the biological structure of the brain."
 For Healthcare, deep learning is opening up exciting new avenues for treating patients and efficiently running practice management processes.

 The Challenges of Revenue Cycle Management (RCM)

 The patient cost responsibility continues to grow as the high-deductible health plans (HDHPs) continue to capitalize on the insurance market, as found in Medical Economics.
 As reported, the HDHPs are becoming "a burden for both patients and healthcare organizations."
 The out-of-pocket expenses, associated with HDHPs, are causing medical practices to have increasing, uncollected debt.

 New Avenues of AtRCM Operational Efficiency

 It is a relief to know that artificial intelligence advanced learning is opening up a new avenue for healthcare leaders "to optimize their revenue cycle functions."
 It's all about merging workflows into "one comprehensive process."